-The Kinley Trust Selection Committee is appointed by the Vice President for Research and consists of Purdue faculty members: two-thirds from the basic sciences and one-third from social/behavioral sciences, as specified in the Trust.
+The Kinley Trust Selection Committee is appointed by an Associate Vice President for Research and consists of Purdue faculty members: two-thirds from the basic sciences and one-third from social/behavioral sciences, as specified in the Trust.
 Committee members serve a maximum of three years.

 Pre-proposals must be submitted by Associate Deans for Research.
 Faculty should consult their Associate Dean for Research for pre-proposal deadlines.
 Following the college/school review each college/school submits a ranked list and copies of the pre-proposals to the EVPRP (firstname.lastname@example.org) for distribution to the Kinley Trust Selection Committee.
 Ranking spreadsheet: click here.
-The 2012-13 deadline for submission to the Office of the EVPRP is noon on Wednesday, October 17th.
+The 2014-15 deadline for submission to the Office of the EVPRP is noon on Wednesday, October 15th.

 Guidelines for Pre-proposal Applications

 Descriptions longer than one page or deviations from the above guidelines will be returned without review.
 References are not allowed.

-Invitations to submit full-proposals will be sent to selected faculty the first week of December.
+Invitations to submit full-proposals will be sent to selected faculty mid-December.